 - Provide an opportunity for neighbours to buy fresh, nutritious produce, and

-The stand sources all its products from within a 30km radius including the Elmira Produce Auction Cooperative run by the Mennonite community along with other local farms.
+The stand sources all its products from local farms.
 While the produce is not organic, it is very fresh and local, with most items usually picked no more than 24 hours prior to market opening.

-From its inception, we have encouraged and benefited from the involvement of our neighbourhood children, who routinely help set up the produce stand in the morning.
-They also get to practice their mental math skills; sample tasty local produce; and learn the basics of running a small business!
-Our collective neighbourhood children have been invaluable to the success of the market and many have used their experience as a springboard to other jobs.
-Of course, in addition to children, we have many adults in our community who help make our stand what it is each season.
+From its inception, we have encouraged and benefited from the involvement of our neighbourhood teens and adults in our community who help make our stand what it is each season.
 It's truly a community effort.

-Over the years our market has branched out into other items including bread, eggs, honey and lemonade concentrate.
+Over the years our market has branched out into other items including bread, eggs, honey and lemonade cordial.
 The stand has also partnered with community craft fairs, food talks, knife sharpening and more.
-Discovering a neighbourhood with a passion for bread making was a dream come true and now Black Island Bakery supplies a variety of sourdough loaves to our market: fresh baked every Wednesday morning especially for us!

-The leftover produce each week is taken to the Food Bank and St. John's Kitchen who really appreciate our fresh fruits and vegetables.
+The unsold produce each week is taken to the Food Bank which really appreciates our fresh fruits and vegetables.